1. Resource Library

 Here’s how you’ll calculate it:

-Calculating your receivable turnover in days helps you see how customers’ average payment times compare with your credit terms.
+Calculating your AR turnover days helps you see how customers’ average payment times compare with your credit terms.
 For instance, if your average collection period is 41 days but your payment terms are net 30 days, you can see customers generally tend to pay late.

-When doing financial modeling, businesses will also use receivables turnover in days to forecast their accounts receivable balance.
-They’ll do this by multiplying their revenue for each period by their turnover days, then dividing the product by the number of days in the period.
+When doing financial modelling, businesses will also use receivables turnover in days to forecast their accounts receivable balance.
+They’ll do this by multiplying their revenue for each period by their AR turnover days, then dividing the product by the number of days in the period.

 Accounts receivable turnover ratio example